hyperagon/hyperagon.github.io/content/posts/openmw_modding/index.md

 Then edit his/her dialog.
 (Topics and Topic Infos)
 ![Edit Dialog](6.png)

 In the scripts you can use console commands.
-See which commands are available in [this list](https://wiki.openmw.org/index.php?title=Scripting_%28status%29) and learn more from [this tutorial](https://en.uesp.net/wiki/Morrowind_Mod:Scripting_for_Dummies).
+See which are available in [this list](https://wiki.openmw.org/index.php?title=Scripting_%28status%29) and learn more from [this tutorial](https://en.uesp.net/wiki/Morrowind_Mod:Scripting_for_Dummies).
 ![Commands](7.png)

 Now drag-and-drop the NPC on the Cell.